Mecistocephalus gracilis

 Mecistocephalus gracilis is a species of centipede in the Mecistocephalidae family.
 It is endemic to Australia, and was first described in 1925 by German myriapodologist Karl Wilhelm Verhoeff.

 Description

-This species ranges from 34 mm to 39 mm in length and has 47 pairs of legs.
+This centipede ranges from 34 mm to 39 mm in length.
+This centipede is pale with an unusually slender body that tapers toward the rear.
+This species features 47 pairs of legs.
+The entire anterior part of the clypeus is areolate.
+The ridges on the sternites are long and forked at the anterior end.
+The basal elements of the ultimate legs have only a few large pores.

 Distribution

 The species occurs in the Kimberley district of far north Western Australia.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter and soil.